mozilla/campaign-form/README.md

 * Adjust title in `views/layout.pug`

 ### Operation / Admin
+* Add bot as collaborator to issue repository
 * Adjust GA ID in `public/ga.js`
 * Set up Heroku instance to host this
 * Get a *.mozilla.community domain and redirect it to the appropriate Heroku instance